-GetJColByName

-GetJColByName
+GetJColByName GetJColByName

-Returns (as a R numeric vector) the requested named column from the matrix contained in a jmatrix binary file colname The name of the column to be returned.
+Returns (as a R numeric vector) the requested named column from the matrix contained in a jmatrix binary file fname String with the file name that contains the binary data. colname The name of the column to be returned.
 If the matrix has no column names, or the name is not found, an empty vector is returned

-'''

 GetJColByName(fname, colname)

-'''